AaronKoppel/AppRatDataDictionary/README.md

 ## Usage

-It consists of 9 columns:
+It consists of 10 columns:

 **ID1**
-- The unique integer, 1 to 147, associated with a given data element
+- The unique integer, 1 to 176, associated with a given data element

 **ID2**
 - Structured in three parts: before the first decimal, between the first and second decimal, and after the second decimal
 - Corresponds to the structure the Application Rationalization Playbook
 - The number before the first decimal corresponds to the step in Application Rationalization Playbook
 - The number between the first and second decimal corresponds to the sub-step in the Application Rationalization Playbook
-- The number after the second decimal indicates its occurrence within a given sub-step in the Application Rationalization Playbook
+- The number after the second decimal indicates its occurrence within a given sub-step in the Application Rationalization
+- 3.1.13 to 3.1.35 draw from the five Functions of NIST's Cybersecurity Framework
-- 4.1.1 to 4.1.88 draw from the Finance and IT Layers of the TBM Taxonomy.
+- 4.1.1 to 4.1.88 draw from the Finance and IT Layers of the TBM Taxonomy

 **Name**
 - Name of the data element